hzeller/timg/man/timg.1.md

     the given color, which alternates with the **-b** color.
     The allows for HTTML/SVG/X11 colors like **-b**.

-    The checkerboard pattern has blocks one character cell wide and half a cell high (see `--pattern-size` to change).
+    The checkerboard pattern has square blocks one character cell wide and half a cell high (see `--pattern-size` to change).

     A common combination would be to use `-bgray -Bdarkgray` for backgrounds known from image editors.

+    Sometimes setting such background is the only way to see an image, e.g. if you have an image with a transparent background showing content with the same color as your terminal background...

 **-\-pattern-size**=&lt;*size-factor*&gt;
 :   Scale background checkerboard pattern by this factor.